kavyaLokuge/BitHub/README.md

 - **RxJS**: a library for reactive programming using Observables, used extensively in Angular applications.
 - **Sass**: a preprocessor scripting language used to create CSS stylesheets.
 - **Angular CLI**: a command-line interface for creating, configuring, and deploying Angular projects.
-- **GitHub Pages**: a static site hosting service that allows you to host your website directly from your GitHub repository.

-### Live Demo

-The live demo for this project can be found at https://darkfall48.github.io/Ex-Mister-Bitcoin-Angular/.
-The demo allows you to test the various features of the application in a web browser without the need to download or install any files locally.